 But in answer to the issue of differences between different translations, I will only say, that at various times (in the last 2200 years), various scholars, recognising chronological variances in the texts extant at those particular times, have attempted to sort out the problems.
 In this particular article, the discussion is limited to the issue of chronological differences between the Septuagint and the Received text, (often called the Masorete).

-It is the name given to the Greek translation of the Jewish Scriptures.
+What is the Septuagint? (sometimes abbreviated LXX) - It is the name given to the Greek translation of the Jewish Scriptures.
 The Septuagint has its origin in Alexandria, Egypt and was translated between 300-200 BC.

 Masorete: A noun : Masorete, Massorete, Masorite : a scholar who is expert on the Masorah (especially one of the Jewish scribes who contributed to the Masorah) Masorah: A noun : Masorah, Masora :a vast body of textual criticism of the Hebrew Scriptures including notes on features of writing and on the occurrence of certain words and on variant sources and instructions for pronunciation and other comments that were written between AD 600 and 900.